gscottstukey/Localebnb/README.md

 ## Dataset
-I scraped 4 types of pages across AirBnB for data:
+I scraped 4 types of pages across Airbnb for data:
 * Search Result Pages (e.g. https://www.airbnb.com/s/Portland--OR--United-States?checkin=09%2F18%2F2015&checkout=09%2F21%2F2015)
 * Listing Pages (e.g. https://www.airbnb.com/rooms/14584)
 * [City Guides](https://www.airbnb.com/locations) (e.g. https://www.airbnb.com/locations/san-francisco)
 * Neighborhood Guides (https://www.airbnb.com/locations/san-francisco/duboce-triangle)

 I mapped listings to neighborhoods & neighborhoods to traits to come up with my labeled dataset (listings -> traits).
 I then cleaned up the description using NLP techniques, vectorized the description using TF-IDF, and used a Naive Bayes model on the vectorized description to make the predictions.
-Interestingly enough, this methodology ourperformed RandomForests & GradientBoostedTrees against the same TF-IDF data, which might denote overfitting on the part of the tree-based model.
+Interestingly enough, this methodology ourperformed Random Forests & Gradient Boosted Trees against the same TF-IDF data, which might denote overfitting on the part of the tree-based model.

 I also ran a Word2Vec model against the cleaned description & the neighborhood, howerver due to the size of my corpus, as well as the attributes I was trying to model, this data proved to not be of high value to me.